aelmaarouf/comicviewer/README.md

 2. I'm using a file system to communicate between C++ and JAVA we can use jniexports instead
 3. minor imperfections
 4. UI (very important and very neglected)

-# LICENSE

-This project is (as i said erlier) a tutorial based code, and is a free code not to use for commercial purposes